atsushieno/uapmd/docs/remidy/PARAMETERS.md

 - There is no numeric stable parameter ID.
 Parameters ID by index is instant and cannot be used in persistable states.
 - There may be read-only parameters and write-only parameters (if that makes sense).
 - Retrieving parameter values may not work (they may be write-only, or we don't have parameter value store - even if we store any parameter changes there may be parameters without initial default values.)

+VST3 and CLAP brings in the following design principles:

+- Since VST3 parameter access is achieved via `IEditController` API which involves GUI thread, `PluginParameterSupport` has a `bool accessRequiresMainThread()` property getter function.
+VST3 returns `true`.
+- The same goes for CLAP where `count()` and `get_info()` in `clap_plugin_params` are marked as `[main-thread]`.

+## Sample-accurate Parameter Changes

+All VST3, AU, LV2, and CLAP supports sample-accurate parameter changes.
+Those `setParameter()` calls that come with non-zero `timestamp` are "enqueued" for the next audio processing.

+## Per-Note Parameters (Controllers)

+VST3, AU, and CLAP supports per-note controllers.